tkestack/tke-playbook/tke-to-community-ingress/tke-migrate-to-community-ingress-2/README_en.md

 - Automatically installs Helm and configures the ingress-nginx official repository
 - Detects the current TKE NginxIngress image version
 - Matches the corresponding Helm Chart version based on the image version
-- Deploys the community version of ingress-nginx using Helm with the same IngressClass as TKE NginxIngress
+- Deploys the community version of ingress-nginx using Helm with an independent IngressClass
-- Directly uses existing Ingress configurations, associating them with both new and old controllers
+- Copies existing Ingress configurations and modifies the IngressClass to new-test
+- Creates new Ingress rules to enable coexistence of old and new versions
-- Verifies that Ingress configurations are working properly
+- Verifies that both old and new Ingress configurations are working properly
 - Tests whether the business exposed by the new Ingress can be accessed normally

 #### Verify Access Results of New Self-hosted Ingress-nginx